-"You can put 100 of us in a room, and we can't agree on ice cream, much less on finance," says certified financial planner Chad Nehring of Conceptual Financial Planning in Appleton, Wis.
+"You can put 100 of us in a room, and we can't agree on ice cream, much less on finance," says certified financial planner Chad Nehring of Conceptual Financial Planning in Appleton, WI.

 The trouble is most people don't follow the second part of the advice.

-"I generally agree with the buy term (advice), but very few people invest the difference," acknowledges certified financial planner Amy Jo Lauber of Lauber Financial Planning in West Seneca, N.Y.
+"I generally agree with the buy term (advice), but very few people invest the difference," says certified financial planner Amy Jo Lauber of Lauber Financial Planning in West Seneca, NY.
 "Most people are spending everything they have and then some."

-Another risk is that the term will expire before your needs do.
-Most term life policies can be converted to permanent policies, but there is often a deadline for doing so.
+Another risk is that the term will expire before your needs.
+Most term life policies can be converted to permanent policies.
+There is often a deadline for doing so.